angelabassa/csv-conf-v3/README.md

 * Wikimedia: http://wikimedia.org
 * Fair use of commercial images

-And since I'm neither a graphic nor a web designer, I can't take any credit for the design template--only for the contents of my talk.
+And since I'm neither a graphic nor a web designer, I can't take any credit for the design template—only for the contents of my talk.
 If you like the slides you can get the template here: https://www.goashape.com/shop/kaspian-keynote-presentation-template